Adoration of the Magi (Leonardo)

 The Adoration of the Magi is an unfinished early painting by the Italian Renaissance artist Leonardo da Vinci.
-Leonardo was given the commission by the Augustinian monks of San Donato in Scopeto in Florence in 1481, but he departed for Milan the following year, leaving the painting unfinished.
+Leonardo was given the commission by the Augustinian monks of San Donato in Scopeto in Florence in 1481, but he departed for Milan the following year, leaving merely more than the preparatory underdrawing in charcoal, ink and watercolor.
 It has been in the Uffizi Gallery in Florence since 1670.